xragua/xraybinaryorbit/paper/paper.md

 # Statement of Need

 Orbital modulations offer valuable insights into X-ray binary systems, although their application is not always straightforward due to the complexity of geometrical calculations and numerous involved parameters.
 Nearly all current studies on individual X-ray binaries can benefit significantly from the functions provided in this package.
-It can be surprising how sensitive column density, ionization maps, or Doppler shifts are to slight variations in these parameters.

 To streamline usability, we have implemented a user-friendly form system that allows all parameters to be saved and easily loaded for future interactions, eliminating the need for users to input them repeatedly.